Bou Arada

 Bou Arada is a town and commune in the Siliana Governorate, Tunisia.
 As of 2004 it had a population of 12,273.
+It has been identified with the ancient Roman city of Aradi.

 Climate

 In Bou Arada, there is a local steppe climate.
 In winter there is more rainfall than in summer.
 The Köppen-Geiger climate classification is BSk.
 The average annual temperature in Bou Arada is 17.5 °C. About 446 mm of precipitation falls annually.